Kubernetes for Personal Projects

 2019-12-29

-This is about why I was not using Kubernetes personal projects.
+This post explains why I was not using Kubernetes for personal projects.
 If you are reading this post trying to set up Kubernetes, it will disappoint you.

 Yesterday, I saw a very cool self-hosted project (anki-sync-server) and I would like to host it myself.

-It had happened to me repeatedly that I hosted something (e.g., wordpress) and ended up giving them.
-It was mostly because I forgot the machine setup or the way those apps are being configured.
-They became burdens and I kill them to save the hosting cost.
+It had happened to me repeatedly that I hosted something (e.g., Wordpress) and ended up abandoning it.
+It was mostly because I forgot the machine setup or how those apps were configured.
+They became burdens, and I killed them to save hosting costs.

 However, technology keeps evolving!
 We now have Docker and Kubernetes for running portable containers.
-Configurations could be stored as Dockerfile in a git repository.
-The apps could be restored accurately.
-How cool it is to own a personal cluster?
-How cool it is to be able to launch random Docker containers in the cluster It is just super cool, at least from a software engineer’s perspective.
+Configurations can be stored as Dockerfiles in a git repository.
+The apps can be restored accurately.
+How cool is it to own a personal cluster?
+How cool is it to be able to launch random Docker containers in the cluster?
+It is just super cool, at least from a software engineer’s perspective.

 Hence, I decided to set up a Kubernetes cluster on DigitalOcean this afternoon.
-My goal was to set up a cluster that allows me to launch whatever containers as easy as possible.
-My direction was to set up the Ingress and IngressController for routing the traffic to the right pod.
-If possible, I would try using NodePort instead of LoadBalancer to avoid the extra $10 bucks per month.
+My goal was to set up a cluster that allows me to launch whatever containers as easily as possible.
+My direction was to set up Ingress and IngressController for routing traffic to the right pod.
+If possible, I would try using NodePort instead of LoadBalancer to avoid the extra $10 per month.

-Few hours past, I took a pause and went for a run.
-During the run, I concluded to give up.
+A few hours passed, I took a pause and went for a run.
+During the run, I decided to give up.
 Here are the reasons.

 First, the learning curve of Kubernetes is steep.
 That means the re-learning curve is also steep.
 Imagine that even if the cluster is set up today but I do not touch it for a few months (because I focus on other things later or life just does not allow me to spend more time on it), it is very likely that I will not be able to maintain it without going through a steep re-learning curve.
 It will likely become another burden that I choose to get rid of, again.
 The time I spent on setting up the cluster is gone.

-Second, it is expensive for small project.
-Do you need a load balancer for an app that had very little QPS?
-It is just overkilled.
+Second, it is expensive for small projects.
+Do you need a load balancer for an app that has very little QPS?
+It is simply overkill.
 You might argue that it is possible to avoid the load balancer.
-However, these solutions (like setting up an extra Nginx with public IP as a proxy) are hacky to me.
-Hacky solutions increase the complexity / maintenance cost and thus more likely it becomes a burden in the future.
+However, these solutions (like setting up an extra Nginx with a public IP as a proxy) are hacky to me.
+Hacky solutions increase complexity / maintenance cost, and thus it is more likely to become a burden in the future.

-Everything comes with costs, the biggest is time, simply because it is limited.
+Everything comes with costs; the biggest is time, simply because it is limited.
 When you choose to do something, you are giving up another at the same time, inevitably.
-As of now, my priority is no longer playing with those self-hosted.
+As of now, my priority is no longer playing with those self-hosted services.
 Kubernetes is nice and all, but just not for me at this moment.